Measure Employee Engagement: Overview

 #6.
 Monitor Turnover, Productivity, and Absenteeism

 Sometimes, the signs of disengagement show up in the numbers.
 Dropping productivity, frequent missed deadlines, or declining quality often indicate low engagement.
 Likewise, a sudden spike in unplanned absences can be a red flag.
-However, not all dips in performance are signs of disengagement.
-That is why it is important to check in with the employee and understand if there is a personal issue or if they need support.
+However, not all dips in performance indicate disengagement.
+That is why it is important to check in with the employee to determine whether there is a personal issue or if they need support.
 Also, keep a close eye on turnover rates.

-High voluntary turnover usually means people are looking for something they are not getting at work.
-On the other hand, a rise in involuntary turnover might suggest issues with performance or attendance, which could stem from disengagement.
+High voluntary turnover usually indicates people are seeking something they are not getting at work.
+On the other hand, a rise in involuntary turnover may indicate performance or attendance issues that stem from disengagement.
 Measuring retention, and especially understanding why people leave, gives you useful insights into the health of your workplace culture.

 #7.
 Conduct Exit Interviews

 When someone leaves, do not miss the chance to learn from them.
 Exit interviews are a valuable source of honest feedback.
-Whether a face-to-face chat or a short survey, these interviews can highlight recurring problems or areas lacking engagement.
+Whether conducted via a face-to-face chat or a short survey, these interviews can highlight recurring problems or areas of low engagement.

 Ask questions like “What could have made your experience better?” or “Did you feel valued and heard?”
-The goal is to understand their journey at your company and find out what you can improve for the rest of your team.
+The goal is to understand their experience at your company and identify opportunities to improve the experience for the rest of your team.
 Sometimes, the most valuable insights come right before the door closes.

 Final Thoughts